OCHA-DAP/hdx-hapi/docs/data_usage_guides/population_and_socio-economy.md

 * Where admin 1 names could not be p-coded, the provided p-codes from the source data are at national level
-* Trends are estimated using indicators in the global MPI that are harmonised across the time periods and are used where data is available for a country
+* Trends are estimated using indicators in the global MPI that are harmonised across the time periods and are used where data are available for a country
-* For any country where trends are unavailable in the source, the latest data (which is not harmonised across time) is used instead
+* For any country where trends are unavailable in the source, the latest data (which is not harmonised across time) are used instead